 However, if you are just learning about your property’s envelope, it’s likely that you aren’t sure how to maintain it properly.
 Here are some maintenance tips and tricks to keep your envelope shut tight.

 Because your roof isn’t just outside but above your line of sight, you might forget about your roof on a daily basis.
 However, your roof could be the most important element of your home; it what keeps off the pouring rain and the beating sun so you can live comfortably inside.
-Because your roof endures near-constant wear-and-tear, you need to be diligent in your roof maintenance to avoid completely redoing your roof (one of the most expensive home projects) before it should be necessary.
+Because your roof endures near-constant wear and tear, you need to be diligent in your roof maintenance to avoid completely redoing your roof before it should be necessary.
+If you are not sure about the situation, get in contact with a roofing contractor like Team Roofing to obtain an inspection

 Roof maintained is mandatory for two reasons: It helps you identify small issues with your roof before they become catastrophes, and it helps you strengthen your roof to reduce the chances of deterioration or decay.
 At least once per year but ideally after every major weather event, you should climb onto your roof and perform a visual inspection for broken or missing shingles, exposed underlayment or water accumulation.
 You should also clear away debris, which can penetrate the envelope and cause problems.